nre-learning/antidote-core/scheduler/backends/README.md

 ## Additional Implementation Details

-- Infrastructure created by the backend should be decorated with metadata so that
-- ALL functions should be instrumented via OpenTracing - not just functions implementing the `AntidoteBackend` interface.
+- All functions should be instrumented via OpenTracing - not just functions implementing the `AntidoteBackend` interface.
 See the Kubernetes backend for several examples.
 - Network traffic should be constrained to the smallest possible unit to allow freely flowing intra-lesson communication.
 Network activity destined outside this boundary should be prohibited by default.
 This behavior should be disabled in the event that the AllowEgress configuration option is set to true.

-## Misc

 - `antidote-images`, while opinionated towards Kubernetes in their current form, are a necessary component to antidote.
 There is a need to have platform-versioned images for any back-end infrastructure that `antidoted` can just use to run configuration scripts, jupyter notebooks, etc. It is highly recommended that any backend development effort augment that repository to add build scripts for each of those images relevant to that backend's infrastructure target, and then using those images in the same way that the kubernetes backend does currently.
 - It's likely that additional backends will require this anyways, but support for private image sources is not optional.
 There should at least be an option to supply credentials when accessing an endpoint image to be used by a backend.

+## Tests

+Backend implementations should come with reasonably thorough unit tests.
+Important areas of focus for testing include but are not limited to:

+- Garbage collection for lesson resources (and livelesson state) are properly cleaned up when appropriate
+- Infrastructure creation functions handle all (within reason) failure scenarios properly
+- Infrastructure creation functions handle all Antidote state updates properly

+## Patience

+The ability to have multiple backends in Antidote is new, and likely any subsequent backend implementation is sure to find some gaps in this documentation that will come out during the review process.
+Please be flexible and ready to adapt during the course of an implementation.